JCMexplains/writing-for-success-2023/textbook.md

 It is officially documented in the *APA Publication Manual*, 7th edition (October 2019).

+Starting with the 7th edition, the APA began to have different rules for professional papers and student papers.
+Some of the rules for professional papers seemed unnecessary for students.

+If you find references to older versions of APA style, they may look different from this.
+Features like the "abstract" and the "running header" are no longer required in student papers as of APA 7.

-These are the major components of an APA-style paper:
+These are the major components of an APA-style paper (*Publication Manual* p.
+30):

 1. Title page
-2. Abstract
+2. Text
-3. Main body, which includes:
-     1. Headings and possibly subheadings
-     2. In-text citations of sources
-4. References page
+3. References

-All these components must be saved in one document, not as separate documents.
+All these components must be saved as one document, not separately.

 #### Title Page

-The title page of your paper includes the following information:
+The title page of your paper should include:

 - Title of the paper
 - Author's name